 The woods outside the old reserve boundary are part of the Medieval Forest of Rutland and contain a rich diversity of woodland species.
 They are managed to ensure their diversity is maintained.
 The ancient hazel stools will be coppiced and invasive non native species removed.
 In spring Armley, Barnsdale and Hambleton woods are carpeted with bluebells and primroses.

 Why not join one of our teams of volunteers.
-We have regular work parties covering reserves in this area including Rutland Water.
-For more information contact us.
+We have regular work parties covering reserves in this area, including Rutland Water.